Maxatma/Walkie-Talkie/README.md

 - Enjoy video call

-You can use WebRTCClient and SignalingClient classes to make your own video call project, just create your own Firebase project and put GoogleService-Info.plist file into it.
+You can use WebRTCClient and SignalingClient classes to make your own video call project.
+To do that create Firebase project and put your GoogleService-Info.plist file into it.
 Don't forget to call FirebaseApp.configure() in AppDelegate